vk-cs/docs-public/docs/en/kubernetes/k8s/instructions/helpers/node-group-settings/node-group-settings.md

   - **Node type:** [virtual machine template](../../../concepts/flavors#configuration_templates) for worker-nodes.

-    Templates with high-performance CPUs are available upon request to support.
-To take advantage of these templates, select the "Show high performance CPUs only" option.
+    Templates with high-performance CPUs are available upon request to [technical support](mailto:support@mcs.mail.ru).
+To use these templates, select the **High frequency CPU** option.

     See [Available computing resources](../../../concepts/flavors#configuration_templates) for details.